Tiedemannia canbyi: Conservation status

 There are about 53 documented populations of this plant, mainly in South Carolina and Georgia.
 There is one population each in Maryland and North Carolina.
 The species has been extirpated from Delaware.
 Most populations are small.
+It is estimated that only 18 populations are extant.
 The plant grows in a variety of wetland habitat types, including bays, sloughs, wet savannas, and ponds.
 Other plants in the habitat may include Ilex myrtifolia, Nyssa biflora, Taxodium ascendens, Pinus serotina, Stillingia aquatica, Rhynchospora tracyi, Rhynchospora inundata, Manisuris rugosa, Rhexia aristosa, Polygala cymosa, Pluchea rosea, Lobelia boykinii, and Hypericum denticulatum.

 The main threat to this rare species is the destruction and alteration of its habitat.
 Wetlands across the coastal plain of the southeastern US have been dredged, drained, and used for agriculture, including silviculture operations.
 This process has altered the water regime, both on the surface and in the groundwater table, which in turn has affected the flora.
 In some cases, shrubs have invaded areas where they were naturally excluded in the pristine habitat.
 The dropwort grows best in open, unshaded areas that have no canopy.
 Conservation activities have included the removal of shrubs and trees, including sweetgum (Liquidambar styraciflua) and persimmon (Diospyros virginiana), that had been encroaching on the wetland and shading out the herb layer.

+There are on going efforts to reintroduce this species to new areas including several projects in South Carolina.